-Table 1.4: Scientific monitoring programs preliminary study design
+Table 1.5: Scientific monitoring programs studies approach

-SMP Receptors Preliminary study design SMP 1 Marine Fauna Marine fauna observations during and following a spill are used to assess qualitatively whether marine fauna are demonstrating any signs of stress and whether there are any notable changes to distribution and/or abundance.
-Assessments of the cause of wildlife deaths This study uses scientific analysis of tissue data and post-mortems to determine whether wildlife deaths are caused by hydrocarbon pollution.
+Scientific Monitoring PlanSensitivitySuggested study a Suggested study approach SMP 1 Marine Fauna Existing studies will be used to provide context on the existing distribution, behaviour and abundance of marine fauna.
+Marine fauna observations during and following a spill would be used to assess qualitatively whether marine fauna are demonstrating any signs of stress and whether there are any notable changes to distribution and/or abundance.
+Assessments of the cause of wildlife deaths This study would use scientific analysis of tissue data and post mortems to determine whether wildlife deaths are caused by hydrocarbon pollution.
 No baseline data is required for this survey.
-Marine avifauna The Petrel-3 and Petrel-4 EP shows the locations of BIAs for seabirds in relation to the ZPI and EMBA.
-Given the distance from the spill locations there is expected to be sufficient time to collect pre-impact baseline data at these BIAs in a M-BACI survey if trajectory modelling predicts impact.
-SMP3 Fish A gradient survey design is used for this study to ensure the area of impact is clearly delineated.
-SMP4 Fisheries A gradient survey design is used for this study to ensure the area of impact is clearly determined by the study where feasible.
-An M-BACI study design may also be used where there is suitable pre-impact data for the fishery.
-SMP6 Water Quality A gradient survey design is used to define the area of potential impacts to water quality.
-SMP7 Carbonate Bank and Terrace System of the Sahul Shelf / Pinnacles of the Bonaparte Basin Spill modelling shows contact with the Carbonate Bank and Terrace System of the Sahul Shelf and the Pinnacles of the Bonaparte Basin (refer to the Petrel-3 and Petrel-4 EP).
-Given that minor contact is predicted, and the depths of the benthic environment, a gradient study design is considered relevant for this SMP.
-SMP8 Socio-economic and heritage A gradient survey design is used to define the area of potential impacts on socio-economic receptors.
-Inference from Change Over Time study design will also be utilised if possible.
-Data collected from other OMPs and SMPs may be utilised.
+Marine avifauna Figure 5.11 of the EP shows the locations of BIAs for seabirds in relation to the ZPI.
+Modelling does not predict contact at impact thresholds, there is expected to be sufficient time to collect pre-impact baseline data at these BIAs in a MBACI survey design if trajectory modelling predicts impact.
+SMP2 Shoreline - Aerial Surveys ial Data collected as part of SMP2 would be used to inform the SAP for SMP5.
+Where data is collected prior to impact as part of SMP2 it may be used to inform an MBACI study.
+Where data is collected post impact it may be used to support a gradient survey design where there is sufficient spatial distribution of a receptor.
+SMP3 Fish A gradient survey design would be used for this study to ensure the area of impact is clearly delineated. study to ensure the area of imp determined by the study where BACI study design may also be A gradient survey design would be used for this study to ensure the area of impact is clearly determined by the study where feasible.
+An M- BACI study design may also be used where there is suitable pre-impact data for the fishery.
+SMP5 Turtle nesting beaches A major green turtle rookery is located on the west coast of Barrow Island within the ZPI and one of the largest known flatback turtle rookeries in WA is located along the east coast of Barrow Island.
+The WA loggerhead turtle population nests on mainland beaches from Carnarvon to the Ningaloo Marine Park and offshore islands from Shark Bay to the Muiron Islands (Limpus, 2009).
+In the event of an extended